travellingsky/blog/content/to-do-in-london.md

 ## 22) Shakespeare’s Globe

-<a href=”https://www.shakespearesglobe.com/ " rel="nofollow” >Shakespeare’s Globe</a> is a performing arts venue, where cultural attractions and education seminars are held.
+<a href=”https://www.shakespearesglobe.com/ " rel="nofollow" >Shakespeare’s Globe</a> is a performing arts venue, where cultural attractions and education seminars are held.
 There are so many productions you can go and see here at any time.
 This Globe was buld by an American actor Sam Wanamaker with the plan to build a recreation of Shakespeare’s Globe close to its original location which is at Bankside, Southwark.

 ## 23) Afternoon Tea at The Swan

 Right next to the Shakespeare’s Globe is a restaurant called The Swan.
 This is where we had our afternoon tea.
 Make sure you book a time slot in advance.
 This afternoon tea was one of the cheaper ones we found, to try out the experience and we were not disappointed.
 We had a choice of the Midsummer Night’s Dream Afternoon Tea, which consisted of Savoury & Sweets items, and you could up charge for there signature drink in addition to the tea with a Love Potion Cocktail.
 Most of us up charged and loved it.
 We had so much food, and the scones were to die for.

+## 24) London Day Trips

+Some great Day Trips from London.
+We did a trip and covered so much area in a full day, money well spent.
+We visited Winsor, Stone Henge and Bath before heading back to London.